Radiocommunications Facilities (Formerly telecommunications facilities)

 The town does not have a role in approving radiocommunications facility installations.
 Industry Canada has exclusive authority and responsibility for managing the use of the radio frequency spectrum, including the approval of radiocommunications facility installations.

 Industry Canada is a department of the Government of Canada.
-If you have any comments or concerns please contact your local Member of Parliament John Oliver at email@example.com or the Honourable Lisa Raitt at firstname.lastname@example.org.
+If you have any comments or concerns please contact your local Member of Parliament John Oliver at email@example.com or Lisa Raitt at firstname.lastname@example.org.

 Industry Canada only provides the town with the opportunity to define the local consultation process and provide recommendations on facility design and siting on a property.
 Council has approved an Interim Radiocommunications Facilities Protocol that defines this process.
 Applicants of non-excluded facilities are required to consult with the land use authority.
 No formal planning approvals are given by the town.
 Rather, the town issues Municipal Letters of Comment for consideration by Industry Canada in their review of radiocommunications facility proposals.
 The town is a key stakeholder with whom applicants are asked to consult regarding non-excluded facilities.

 View a list of frequently asked questions about how the radiocommunications facilities approvals process works.

 Council approved an Interim Radiocommunications Facilities Protocol on October 24, 2011, which was upheld and amended on May 17, 2012 and October 26, 2015..
 Key elements of the protocol include:

 - A number of setbacks and prohibitions where the town will not provide comment on new radiocommunications facility proposals.
 This includes on or within 200 metres from sensitive land uses (which includes residential uses, schools, daycares, and health care facilities); on or within 20 metres of a designated heritage building, structure, or landmark; on designated environmental lands; and within 120 metres of the Lake Ontario shoreline